skrysmanski/ssh-env/README.md

 ### Don't Trust Other Admins
 The first rule of thumb is: **Don't trust computers where someone else is (also) admin.**

-If you want to make sure noone else but you ever has access to your private key, use ssh-env only on computers where you are the *only* admin.
+If you want to make sure no one else but you ever has access to your private key, use ssh-env only on computers where you are the *only* admin.

 The next sections add additional layers of protection that make it harder - but certainly not 100% impossible - for a malicious user or admin to get their hands on your private key.

 Of course, the level of trust in the admin depends on your environment.
-In a corporate environment admins are usally more trustworthy than admins of an internet cafe.
+In a corporate environment admins are usually more trustworthy than admins of an internet cafe.
 But better safe than sorry.

 ### Revoke Access For Anyone But You